The Rise of Agentic AI: When Enterprise Systems Don’t Just Recommend, They Act

 Reading Time

-This shift is not theoretical.
-According to Gartner, over 40% of agentic AI projects will be canceled by the end of 2027, largely due to cost overruns, unclear business value, or inadequate risk controls.
-Gartner
+This evolution is already underway, but it comes with real risk.
+According to Gartner, over 40% of agentic AI initiatives are expected to be canceled by 2027 due to cost overruns, unclear business value, or weak risk controls.
+The message is clear: agentic AI is powerful, but only when deployed with discipline.

-3. Demand for outcome-orientation — Leaders no longer want “automation for its own sake.”
-They want lower cost, faster cycles, better compliance, and measurable business outcomes.
+Enterprise leaders are no longer satisfied with “automation for efficiency.”
+They demand faster cycles, lower cost, stronger compliance, and measurable business outcomes.

 What Agentic AI Actually Does